 - Proven skills in project management, organization, and research, leveraging expertise in leadership training and interdepartmental communication.

-- Innovative and efficient candidate, who goes the extra mile to be a professional, kind, and ethical resource for not only his team but the company as a whole.
+- Innovative and efficient candidate, who goes the extra mile to be a professional, kind, and ethical resource for not only the team but the company as a whole.

 Director of Coating Technology, HZO, Inc., July 2019 to Present

-- Leads Coating Technology team to develop new and optimize existing conformal coating materials and processes through chemical vapor deposition (CVD) and other processes, as well as provide guidance and supervision of definition, selection, and development of test methods to verify coating performance and properties.
+- Lead the Coating Technology team in developing new and optimizing existing conformal coating materials and processes through chemical vapor deposition (CVD) and other methods, as well as provide guidance and supervision of definition, selection, and development of test methods to verify coating performance and properties.

 Chemical Engineer, HZO, Inc., Draper, UT, January 2018 to July 2019

 - Develop new materials and deposition processes for advanced coatings, as well as serve as a technical consultant and resident Subject Matter Expert (SME) on coatings and electronics manufacturing industry best practices in cross-functional teams.

 Adjunct Professor, Department of Materials Science and Engineering, University of Utah, Salt Lake City, UT, March 2018 to Present

 - Serve as an advisor to full-time faculty, students, and the Materials Characterization Lab (MCL) in the Department of Materials Science & Engineering (MSE).

 CEO, Co-Founder, & Principal Consultant, Clancy & Associates Technical Services LLC, Draper, UT, October 2016 to July 2019